athomasoriginal/starterkit-wagtail/README.rst

 * Collaboration - dotfiles and documentation structure

-    Documentation is important, wagtail-starter-kit provides you with a basic documentation structure that and dot-files for improved collaboration.
+    Documentation is important, wagtail-starter-kit provides you with a basic documentation structure.

 .. _12 factor app: http://12factor.net/